project-3126-2-homaworkshop/sadad-codeigniter4/README.md

 # CodeIgniter 4 Development Saddad Payment

 ## How to Use Sadad Payment
-Download and extract to project
+Download and extract to your project
 <br>
 Goto file app\Config\Sadad.php and replace Your Terminal ID , Key , MerchantId
 <br>